particle-iot/docs/src/content/reference/device-os/firmware.md

 system parts and three >= 0.6.0 system parts.
 Devices will not automatically update Device OS if not added as a Product in Console.

 **Note**: You must download system binaries to a local directory on your machine for this to work.
-Binaries are attached to the bottom of the [Github Release Notes](#github-release-notes).
+Binaries are attached to the bottom of the [GitHub Release Notes](#github-release-notes).

 If your device is online, you can attempt to OTA (Over The Air) update these system parts as well with the Particle CLI.
 Run the following commands in order for your device type: